daniel-samson/typefs/README.md

 Type FS
 ====

 The single way to manipulate files in NodeJS.
-With Type FS you can define multiple disk locations over common protocols such as file, s3 etc. and then use the the disk manager to manipulate files in those disks.
+With Type FS you can define multiple disk locations across common protocols such as **file://** or **s3://**.
+Use the disk manager to manipulate files located in disks.

 ## Project Status